-In addition to her consulting practice, Annette currently holds a position of Associate Faculty in the School of Leadership Studies at Royal Roads University and acts as mentor and coach for the Human Resources Management Association.
+Annette currently holds a position of Associate Faculty in the School of Leadership Studies at Royal Roads University.
 She holds a masters degree in leadership and professional designations in the human resources field.

 Marnie is a strategically-oriented and analytical professional with a successful record of results in association, provincial government and consulting industries.Throughout her career as CEO of the BC Pharmacy Association and, as an Executive Director within the BC government, she has identified opportunities for new collaborative working arrangements and successfully pursued the development of several inter-industry and inter-provincial collaborations.As a consultant, she has assisted clients in creating collaborative working relationships with government.